AI Visibility

 The third mistake is building a single optimized page instead of a source architecture.
 The brands that consistently earn Perplexity citations aren't winning because one page is well-structured.
 They're winning because their owned pages, their earned media placements, their research publications, and their entity presence form a coherent citation ecosystem that AI retrieval systems can navigate and trust.

-How to diagnose where you're blocked
+How to diagnose where your citation pipeline is blocked

 Start with signal 1 every time.
 If a page isn't indexed or isn't crawlable, the other 8 signals don't matter.
 Verify crawl access, check that the page is in Google's index (a proxy for other indexers), and confirm there's no robots.txt or noindex tag blocking access.